Context is what makes aggregations of data display and behave in a certain way.

 The formula above is saying, "The result of my calculation should display the sum of my object for every participant site ID and response ID.

-Input context generally tells ETO Results what to take into considerations before aggregating the data.
+Input context generally tells ETO Results what to take into consideration before aggregating the data.

 Output context determines the output level, by which the calculation is output.
 An example of output context in a formula: